sahanw/DevOps/README.md

 # DevOps
 Welcome to my DevOps Repository.
-This is a repo that talks about DevOps and other related stuff.
+This is a repo of DevOps related stuff.

 I am Sahan Wickramaarachchi, a DevOps Engineer, passionate about Computer Science and currently working with DevOps and Site Reliability Engineering.
 I have created this repository to write interesting code chunks that I think it is worth spreading